 Fix-3 Change USB selective settings-

-2. Now, copy-paste this command in Run window and hit Enter.
+2. To open up the Power Options utility copy-paste this command in Run window and hit Enter.

 5. In Power Options window, scroll down to expand “USB settings“.